-Trusted Divorce Attorney Handling Child Support Modifications for Texas Parents
+Trusted Child Support Attorney Handling Modifications for Texas Parents

 Serving Denton County, Lewisville, Frisco and all of North Texas

 The Texas child support guidelines are used to determine the amount of child support to be paid by the noncustodial parent.
-These guidelines are somewhat flexible, however, and they are responsive to a change in circumstances that might justify modifying the amount of child support owed.
+These guidelines are somewhat flexible, however, and they are responsive to a change in circumstances that might justify modifying the amount of support owed.
 A skilled Denton child support modification attorney from The Law Office of Gregory C. Goline, PLLC can take advantage of the flexibility that is built into these guidelines to justify modification of the original child support order.

 2014 Child Custody Modification Client